University > Nutrient Sub-Types > Omega-3 Fats

 Factory-Farmed Foods and Omega-3 Deficiencies

 In contrast to wild food chains, many animals used in commercial dog food, such as chickens and cattle, are typically raised on diets high in corn and soy.
 These feed sources are abundant in omega-6 fatty acids but contain relatively low levels of omega-3s.
 As a result, factory-farmed animals tend to accumulate an excess of omega-6s while remaining deficient in omega-3s, leading to an imbalanced fatty acid profile.
 When dogs consume these factory-farmed meats, the imbalance is effectively passed along, contributing to a similar disproportion of omega-6 to omega-3 fatty acids in the dog’s diet.
 The nutritional quality and sourcing of the animals used in dog food play a significant role in determining the fatty acid balance that is ultimately provided to the dog.
-For example, chickens that are allowed to forage on natural, omega-3-rich diets have a more favorable balance of omega-3 and omega-6 fatty acids compared to those raised on grain-based feed in industrial farming systems.
+For example, chickens that are allowed to forage on natural, omega-3-rich diets may have a more favorable balance of omega-3 and omega-6 fatty acids compared to those raised on grain-based feed in industrial farming systems.

 Why Modern Dog Diets Are Deficient in Omega-3s

 The imbalance in omega-3 and omega-6 fatty acids in modern dog diets is compounded by the commercial processing of pet food.
 Shelf-stable dog foods are often formulated using heavily processed ingredients to ensure long-term preservation, but this process tends to degrade or eliminate omega-3s, which are more fragile than omega-6s.
 Even if some omega-3s are present at the start, they often do not survive the high-heat processing and storage required for commercial pet food.
-As a result, most modern dog diets are deficient in omega-3s, while providing an excess of omega-6s from processed grains and meats.
+As a result, many modern dog diets are deficient in omega-3s, while providing an excess of omega-6s from processed grains and meats.
 This imbalance contributes to chronic inflammation and related health issues such as joint pain, skin conditions, and cardiovascular problems.

 Restoring Balance with Omega-3 Supplementation